All Things Stewart Mineral Springs

 Yet another sign -- this one larger and wooden, in big blocked black letters -- was posted on the sundeck railing.
 It pleaded:

-If it felt grand being nude in the wood-fired sauna, it felt divine in the sunshine.
-It might be glorious weather, sun pouring down like ambrosia, kissing skin with gentle, magical radiance; soft breeze blowing, white-noise rushing of the creek fostering total relaxation...
-And there we were expected to keep shackled in clammy man-made cloth in fainthearted obeisance to quaint, outdated morality and false modesty, locked into rigid conventions of acceptable social behavior from which no even one dared think of departing.
+If it felt grand being nude in the wood-fired sauna, it could feel divine in the sunshine.
+It might be glorious weather, sun pouring down like ambrosia, kissing skin with gentle, magical radiance; soft breeze blowing, white-noise rushing of the creek inducing total relaxation...
+And there we were expected to keep shackled in clammy man-made cloth in fainthearted obeisance to quaint, outdated morality, locked into rigid conventions of acceptable social behavior from which no one must ever dare think of departing.

 ...a place where it was only natural to want to amp up spa benefits and relaxation by enjoying it au naturel.

-While as said, you could cold-plunge naked in the creek if you wanted, you had to cover up immediately on leaving the water.
+While, as said, you could cold-plunge naked in the creek if you wanted, you had to cover up immediately on leaving the water.
 No shilly-shally, no dilly-dally.
-Only a few stolen moments to enjoy the pleasure of water and sun kissing bare skin before having to return to sweat-soaked cloth prison of green half-sheet or towel after emerging.
+Only a few stolen moments to enjoy the pleasure of water and sun kissing bare skin before returning to sweat-soaked cloth prison of green half-sheet or towel on emerging.

 Interesting Sauna Talk

-"I'd rather have it be okay on the sundeck," said a woman on the far bench, doing yoga as best she could while wrapped in sheet.
+"I'd rather have it be okay on the sundeck," said a woman on the far bench doing yoga as best she could wrapped in a sheet.
 "The direct sun feels awesome."

-While the new, larger sauna could hold more and had its own charm, the old vintage one was far more intimate and womb-like -- and something of a time machine.
-For the chamber's darkened redwood walls were saturated with energies of countless thousands of visitors spanning long decades.
-It was a magical link to simpler times that invited quiet, intimate sharing.
+While the new, larger sauna could hold more and had its own charm, the old vintage one was intimate and womb-like -- and something of a time machine.
+The chamber's darkened redwood walls were saturated with the energies of countless thousands of visitors spanning long decades.
+It was a magical link to simpler times that naturally invited quiet, intimate sharing.

 While I'd never worked as an advocate for much of anything in my life before, something stirred in me that day.
-Long an enthusiastic if guilt-ridden closet nudist, I was now fast becoming a nudaholic, gaining fresh radical perspective.
-I'd become keenly aware how oppressive and neurotic our age-old compulsory-compulsive perma-dressed mindset was.
+Long an enthusiastic if guilt-ridden closet nudist, I'd joined the Naturist Society recently and was now fast becoming a nudaholic.
+Gaining fresh radical perspective, I'd become keenly aware how oppressive and neurotic our age-old compulsory-compulsive perma-dressed mindset really was.
 And how, being super impressionable and ultra susceptible, I'd absorbed and magnified it to ridiculous levels growing up.
 As such a victim of body-alienated culture, there was perhaps a certain poetic justice in my eventually becoming a low-key body-freedom advocate for the place.

-Inspired by liberating train of conversation, I asked, "Why not all three?"
+Inspired by the liberating train of conversation, I made bold to ask, "Why not all three?"